 - Localized variants More right-to-left localized symbols, more localized versions of symbols which include letters, punctuation or numeric digits

-There are 793 symbols in the ‘What’s New’ category on iOS 15 but some of them are renamed versions of existing symbols (see below for more information).
+There are 793 symbols in the ‘What’s New’ category on iOS 15 but some of them are renamed versions of existing symbols rather than completely new symbols (see below for more information).

-The difference in the symbol count in the ‘All’ category between iOS 14.5 and iOS 15 suggests a total of 3,283 − 2,622 = 661 new symbols.
+Over 660 symbols were added in iOS 15.
 However, a few are variants of existing symbols with support for right-to-left localization (e.g. using

 trailing instead of